 Roland Boss eBand Practice and Recording Machine Review

-there - what do I mean? well read on.
+guys out there - what do I mean? well read on.

 You might think that someone like me has no use for a little playalong box like the eBand unit.
 After all, I have a Studio to work in, I have everything at my disposal, 24 track, soundproof, more kit than you can shake a stick at, no neighbour trouble (or wife trouble for that matter - she has been tamed over the years), and none of all those other problems you get when you play guitar (waking the kids etc.).
 Does it all sound familiar?
 You bet it does for a whole generation of guys (and gals) in this nandy pandy of 'it's too loud' world we all live in today.
 Someone will be blaming the climate warming next...